optimization

 Option 2: Activate rapid shutdown (RSD)

 Since NEC 2017, all new US residential solar installations require a rapid shutdown system (NEC 2023, Article 690.12).
 When triggered, RSD drops string voltage to under 30 V within 30 seconds - safe for emergency responders and rooftop workers.
 Many modern systems (SolarEdge, Enphase) have RSD built in.
-This is the safest approach for roofing work because it doesn't require physical covering at all.
+It's the safest approach for roofing work because it needs no physical covering at all.
+If your system predates 2017 or lacks RSD, opaque covers plus a DC isolator disconnect are your best alternative.

 Option 3: Switch off the inverter's AC and DC isolators